ShreyParikh1002/Scooby/README.md

-First field is the activity name, then the time devoted and then the activity tag like wasted, productive, friends and family, etc.
+First field is the activity name, then the time devoted and then the activity tag like wasted, productive, friends and family, etc. Click add if you wanna add more activities and then submit.
+To delete an entry you need to long press on it.

 Currently working on the front-end and report generation part.